azarboon/cheat-sheet-aws/README.md

 * IAM: It's centralized and easier to manage.
 Grants access only to users within your aws account (not account level).
   - To grant folder-level permission to many users: create an IAM policy that grants folder-level permission (using policy variables), attach the policy to a group, then add users to the group.

+#### classes

+Transition between classes:
+* Standard -> Standard IA -> Intelligent -> One Zone IA -> Glacier Instant -> Glacier Flexible -> Deep Archive
+* You can NOT transition into S3 Standard (only out of)
+* You can NOT transition from One Zone-IA to the Intelligent-Tiering, Standard-IA, or Glacier Instant Retrieval.
+* Before you transition objects from the S3 Standard or S3 Standard-IA storage classes to S3 Standard-IA or S3 One Zone-IA, you must store them at least 30 days in the S3 Standard storage class.
+However, you can transfer to other classes e.g. Deep Archive after one day being in Standard.

+Minimum storage:
+* Standard IA, One Zone IA charge for min 30 days
+* Glacier (instant and flexible retrieval) charges for min 90 days
+* Glacier Deep Archive charges for 180 days
+* Intelligent-Tiering has no min storage duration, but monitors access pattern for at least 30 days to move objects.
+Also it charges extra for monitoring.

 Latency:
 * Glacier Instant Retrieval: milliseconds,
 * Glacier Flexible Retrieval: minutes or hours,